crawl/crawl/crawl-ref/docs/crawl_manual.rst

 often the better part of valour.
 Sneaky characters are known to choose encounters to their liking.

-There are several other less dangerous methods you can use to kill monsters.
+There are several other ways to kill monsters.
+When using a bow or other ranged weapon, the 'v' command will fire.
-Hunters and similarly oriented characters will prefer ranged combat to mindless bashing.
-When wielding some launcher, the 'f' and 'F' commands will fire appropriate missiles.
 See the section on Targeting in the Items Chapter for more on this.
 Likewise, many magicians will prefer to use spells from a safe distance.
-They can use the 'z' command to cast spells previously memorised.
+They can use the 'z' command to cast spells previously 'M'emorised.
 Again, see the Targeting section.

 Some monsters can be friendly; friendly monsters will follow you around and fight on your behalf.
 You can command your allies using the 't' key, which lets